-Some time ago, a study ran by CheapAir.com was published on which it is established that the best day to buy airplane tickets is 54 days before your flight.
+Some time ago, a study ran by CheapAir.com said that the best day to buy airplane tickets is 54 days before your flight.
 This number, according to the own article is not arbitrary and it may vary according to the destination.
 There are some other sites that establish a chart according to which region of the world you are traveling.
-For example, they establish that if you are flying either to Europe or Asia, you must buy your tickets with 4 to 6 months in advances.
+For example, if you are flying either to Europe or Asia, you must buy your tickets with 4 to 6 months in advances.
 Once again, all that I have said until now consist on numbers, percentage, and probability.
 Now I will talk about real experiences.
-When I look for a plane ticket for leisure I start by entering to Kayak.com and write down my destination.
+When I look for a plane ticket I start by entering to Kayak.com and write down my destination.
 I decided to add some silly screenshots to illustrate this better.

 * This tricks are done starting with San Juan Airport (SJU) as local airport since is the closest one from me.
 You can try them with your local airport.